alirzaorg/clinic-management/README.md

-This Application made by Alireza Alavi.
+🔰This Application made by Alireza Alavi.
 In this project I considered client's needed and it has these features:
 -
 1. Doctor/Doctors: